cognitect-labs/transducers-js/README.md

 ### Immutable-js

-Unlike existing functional utility libraries like Underscore, or lodash, transducers-js can work with custom collection types and still deliver the same performance benefits, for example with Immutable-js:
+transducers-js can work with custom collection types and still deliver the same performance benefits, for example with Immutable-js:

 ```js